Shankar-Rajaraman/Getting-and-Cleaning-Data---Project/README.md

 ---
 title: "Readme.md"
 author: "Shankar Rajaraman"
-date: "Sunday, September 21, 2014"
+date: "Sunday, November 20, 2014"
 output: word_document
 ---

 Getting-and-Cleaning-Data---Project
 ===================================

 The github folder - "https://github.com/Shankar-Rajaraman/Getting-and-Cleaning-Data---Project" contains all the necessary files required to be submitted for the project  coursework - "Getting and Cleaning Data" of the Data Science specialization in Coursera.
-The project objective is to create a tidy data set from a raw wearable computing dataset provided by the courese.
-The folder contains 4 files viz.
+The project objective is to create a tidy data set from a raw wearable computing dataset provided by the course.
+The folder contains 4 files as below and the output file as well( which is not required).

 1) README.md  -->This present file

-2.)run_analysis.R --> A R script file that contains that code that convert the raw(untidy) file to a tidy file.
+2.)run_analysis.R --> A R script file that contains the code that converts the raw(untidy) file to a tidy file.
 The procedural details of how the script works is explained below.

 3.)CodeBook.md--> A codebook explaining all the variables of the tidy data set and its details.